By Italy specialist Shannon

 Explore Florence’s Duomo

-Resting above an exterior of white, green and red marble, the Duomo’s enormous ochre-hued octagonal dome dominates the skyline.
+Resting above an exterior of white, green and red marble, the Duomo’s enormous ocher-hued octagonal dome dominates the skyline.
 The baptistery has a similar exterior to the cathedral and boasts a pair of bronze doors with intricately sculpted panels.
 Before he went on to design the cathedral’s celebrated dome, Brunelleschi entered a competition to create the doors but famously lost out to 20-year-old Ghiberti.

 The interior of the cathedral is relatively sparse, though the internal dome is a huge, heavily frescoed space depicting a nightmarish Last Judgment.
 Most of its artistic treasures lie in the adjoining Museo dell’Opera dell Duomo, including the original baptistery doors and Donatello’s haunting Penitent Magdalene.